Pierre J. Thuot: NASA career

 With the completion of his third mission, Thuot has logged over 654 hours in space, including over 17.7 hours on three spacewalks.

-Thuot left NASA in June 1995 and returned to active service with the Navy.
+Thuot left NASA in June 1995 and returned to active service with the United States Navy.

 Post-Navy career

 Thuot retired from the U.S. Navy in 1998 and took a job with Orbital Sciences Corporation as a vice president in the Dulles, Virginia-based firm's Space Systems Group.
 He is currently a Senior Systems Engineer at the Johns Hopkins University Applied Physics Laboratory.